 Name and contact information for the Repatriation Coordinator will be posted on a public-facing campus web page and provided to the NAHC.

 Repatriation Point of Contact: Campuses without known Possession or Control of Native American Human Remains or potentially eligible Cultural Items must appoint a Repatriation Point of Contact.
 This person must be knowledgeable about NAGPRA and CalNAGPRA, and will serve as the campus point of contact to receive any NAGPRA/CalNAGPRA related inquiries or reports from Tribes, the UC campus community or others.
-The Repatriation Point of Contact is also responsible for the reviews and reports required in Section V.E.
+The Repatriation Point of Contact is also responsible for the reviews and reports required in Sections V.E and V.H.

-Name and contact information for the Repatriation Point of Contact will be posted on a public-facing campus web page and provided to the NAHC.
+Name and contact information for the Repatriation Point of Contact will be posted on a public-facing campus website and provided to the NAHC.

 Procedures